Falkland Islands Government Comments, Compliments and Complaints Policy

 - Unreasonable behaviour of conduct by an FIG employee;

 - Poor quality or failure of service provision;

 Anyone can make a complaint, including a representative on behalf of the complainant.

 How do I complain?

-You can complain in person at the departmental office, by phone, in writing, email via our complaints form.
-It is easier for us to resolve complaints if you make them quickly and directly to the department concerned.
-So please talk to a member of our staff at the department you are complaining about.
+You will be encouraged to complete the Comments, Compliments and Complaints Feedback Form or the webform on the FIG website; this is to ensure that relevant details are recorded.
+It is easier to resolve complaints at the prevention stage, directly to the service area concerned; please talk to a member of our staff at the department you are complaining about.
 Then they can try to resolve any problems on the spot.